AhmadMHawwash/forge/engines/prompt-router.md

 - overlays/layered-thinking.md (for systematic analysis of changes across all system layers)
 - overlays/blind-spot-hunter.md (for identifying overlooked considerations and edge cases)
 - overlays/technical-researcher.md (for researching best practices and proven solutions)
+- overlays/evidence-based-executor.md (for verification-first execution and proof of work)
+- overlays/structured-operator.md (for disciplined phase-based execution)
 - overlays/analytical-thinker.md (for complex or risky work requiring deep thinking)
 - overlays/pragmatic-implementer.md (for quick delivery needs)
 - overlays/deep-investigator.md (for deep technical problems and investigations)